 Heard or seen a cuckoo?

 To help collect information on cuckoos here on Dartmoor and across Devon, part of the Flight of the cuckoo project has been the creation of a live web map by Devon Birds in collaboration with Dartmoor National Park Authority and the University of Exeter.
 This has allowed anyone to enter their cuckoo sightings (or more likely hearings) and see the results on this map.
 Whilst these records will not give us an accurate picture of cuckoo numbers on Dartmoor (2005 figures for Dartmoor were estimated at 100 males) it does indicate some of the key areas used by the birds.

 There has been a fantastic response and we would like to thank everyone who has submitted records.
 Since the start of the project in 2014, more than 2800 observations have been submitted.
-In 2016, 762 cuckoo sightings were reported during the 2014 season with over 600 records for Dartmoor.
-The first sighting was 5 April and the last on 25 June which aligns well with the migration times seen in the satellite-tagged cuckoos.
-The map is once again live on the Devon Birds Website when once again we will be asking for your help by reporting your observations to us.
+In 2016, 762 cuckoo sightings were reported during the 2015 season in Devon, with over 90% of these records on Dartmoor.
+The first sighting was 5 April and the last on 2 July which aligns well with the migration times seen in the satellite-tagged cuckoos.

 Dartmoor, as southern England's biggest upland, holds nationally important populations of cuckoo and the population is thought to be stable within the national park.
 This is because Dartmoor is a large area of extensively farmed uplands, where cattle, ponies and sheep graze the moor and create an open habitat with tussocks of heather, gorse and grass.